FAU-LAP/NOMAD-CAMELS/docs/source/doc/tutorials/quick_start.md

 ---

-Do you want to use CAMELS but for the instruments you have in your lab you can not find appropriate drivers?
+Do you want to use CAMELS but you can not find appropriate drivers for the instruments you have in your lab?

 ```{tip}
 You can add your own instruments that have not been implemented yet by [writing your own drivers](../programmers_guide/instrument_drivers.md).